41st G7 summit

-The 41st G7 summit was held in Schloss Elmau, Krün, Bavaria and Germany on 7–8 June 2015.
+The 41st G7 summit was held in Schloss Elmau, Krün, Bavaria, Germany on 7–8 June 2015.
 In March 2014 the remaining members of the G8 declared that a meaningful discussion was currently not possible with Russia, and since then meetings have continued under the G7 name (not to be confused with the G7 meetings of finance ministers and central bank governors).

 Leaders at the summit

 The attendees included the leaders of the seven currently active G7 member states, as well as representatives of the European Union.
 The President of the European Commission is a permanently welcome participant in all meetings and decision-making since 1981.

 The 41st G7 summit was the last summit for Canadian Prime Minister Stephen Harper.
 It was also the first summit for Donald Tusk and Jean-Claude Juncker.

 Participants

 Agenda

 The German G7 presidency announced the following agenda:

 Key topics for the summit

 The G7 Summit 2015 in Schloss Elmau will focus on the global economy as well as on key issues regarding foreign, security and development policy.
 Additionally the UN conferences to be held in 2015 as well as the post-2015 agenda will be discussed.